 The CONNECT command is used to establish a connection to a remote host on the network.
 The host name specified must exist in the local Network Configuration Table (the NCT for NETEX environments).
-For TCP/IP environments, the host name must be known via DNS or the local host lookup file.

 By default, CONNECT attempts to connect to the service named USER offered on the remote host.
 If this service is not offered the connection request will eventually time out.
 A remote Service Initiator or multiplex server is usually the one making the service offer available.
 You can set or display the service name with the SET CONNECT SERVICE and SHOW CONNECT SERVICE command respectively.
 The recommended way for connecting to a remote host is to use the LOGIN alias.
 This alias prompts the user for a hostname, username, and password, then issues the appropriate CONNECT command for the user.